tandrewnichols/vim-whelp/README.md

 ### K

-Reopen the help for this entry
+Reopen the help for this entry.

 ### [count]-

 Delete [count] entries.

+## Options

+The following options are available to configure the behavior of whelp.

+### g:whelp_file

+Where to save help entries.

+Default: `$HOME/.vim/whelp.txt`

+### g:whelp_autoclose

+Whether to autoclose the whelp buffer on BufLeave when it's opened in a split.

+Default: 1

+### g:whelp_remove_entry_mapping

+Mapping to remove entries from the whelp file.

+Default: -

+### g:whelp_reopen_entry_mapping

+Mapping to reopen the help for an entry in the whelp file.

+Default: K

 ## Contributing